Powerlearnproject/se-day1-assignment-husseinibrahim-dev/README.md

 Best suited for: Dynamic projects requiring frequent updates, such as mobile applications and SaaS products.

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+E) Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 Software Developer: